 University of Missouri launches Institute for Korean Studies

-The University of Missouri is launching a new Institute for Korean Studies.
 Co-directors will be assistant history professor C. Harrison Kim and assistant political science professor Sheena Greitens, who is Gov. Eric Greitens' wife.
+The Columbia Daily Tribune reports the institute will foster research on South and North Korea.

 Comments